-- Hourly: Billed weekly, automatically, based on the verifiable hours your freelancer works.
+Hourly: Billed weekly, automatically, based on the verifiable hours your freelancer works.
 Options include setting a limit on hours per week or adding a flat weekly payment on top of hours.

   - Fixed-price: Pay the freelancer as you receive the work.
 You control the frequency and size of payments.
-Initial deposit collected at time of hiring.
+Initial deposit collected at the time of hiring.

   Yes, if you’re a U.S. client looking for exclusively U.S.-based freelancers.
 Choose “Only freelancers in the U.S. can apply” on the job post form.

   Alternatively, any client can specify a location preference on the job post form for any country (or multiple countries).
 You can also write more specific location needs in your job description (like a city or state).
 These alternatives help freelancers know if they’re right for you, but your job will still technically be accessible to freelancers everywhere.

   You can add or remove any location preferences or U.S.-only restrictions even after the job post is live if you change your mind.

   Check out 5 Ways to Troubleshoot Your Freelancer Job Post.
 The issue might be something you said—or didn’t say.
 These tips can help you improve your job post to make it easier for freelancers to find and harder to overlook.
 Also, check out the additional advice articles below.

   - If you’re getting the error message, “Error happened during request, please try again later,” please try using a different browser or clearing your browser cache/cookies.